dudik/blockit/README.md

 ```
 The target folder is different for each browser.
 The locations can be found at [wyebadblock's Github page](https://github.com/jun7/wyebadblock#addition-for-other-webkit2gtk-browsers).

-Before starting your browser you have to manually start the adblock server and keep it running while using the browser.
-If you don't then the extension will get stuck in a loop and your browser won't load any pages.
-Just close your browser and start the server:
+The server should automatically start when you open your browser.
+If not, try starting it manually:
 ```
 adblock-rust-server
 ```
-This is temporary and will get fixed soon.

 Filter lists are located in `~/.config/ars/lists`.
-By default the folder is empty.
+By default the folder doesn't exist.
 You can use lists like [easylist](https://easylist.to/easylist/easylist.txt) or [easyprivacy](https://easylist.to/easylist/easyprivacy.txt).
 Just put them in the directory and restart the server.